 Increasingly the approach is moving from an HACCP to HARPC - Hazard Analysis Risk-Based Prevention Control method - to present a more practical approach to food safety, designed to address “Farm to Fork” risk, along the whole supply chain.
 This includes:

-The emphasis is now on management through a proactive approach, focusing on the root cause of a potential hazard, not on elimination.
-This means that for pest control, site expertise and pest risk assessments will be critical.
+The emphasis for hospitality laws and regulations is now on management through a proactive approach, focusing on the root cause of a potential hazard, not on elimination.
+This means that for hotel legislation regarding pest control, site expertise and pest risk assessments will be critical.

 Rentokil Steritech is your professional partner when it comes to evaluating risks to food safety presented by pests and has decades of experience in controlling pest risks in compliance with industry best practice and statutory obligations including: